diggooddodg/Create-image-classifier-Udacity/README.md

 --GPU: Allows the user to specifify GPU = True if a GPU is available.
 Default is GPU = True.

 ### Additional files
-train.py and predict.py use modules where necessary from the following files:
+train.py and predict.py use modules from the following files:
 * get_input_args.py contains modules to accept inputs from the user via the command line.
 * prepare_data.py contains modules for preparing training and validation data and preparation for the image to be predicted.
 * classifier.py contains modules to build and train the model and run a prediction.